 Hot off the press: A new composter has been launched called the hotbin.
-Made of expanded polypropolene it is very well insulted and with the right balance of materials (as ever) can achieve high composting temperature quickly, even in the middle of winter.
+Made of expanded polypropolene it is very well insulated and, with the right balance of materials (as ever), can achieve high composting temperature quickly, even in the middle of winter.

 Reviews from the trials seem very positive but flag up a couple of interesting points to consider.
 Hot composting means you will have compost ready more quickly.
 Inevitably making compost quickly means filling the composter more often to replace what has been removed.
 In order to do this you need a steady supply of waste materials and not just any materials, the right mix.